-Strengthen your communication and critical-thinking skills and gain an insightful world view when you earn a liberal arts major from Southern New Hampshire University.
+Strengthen your communication and critical-thinking skills and gain an insightful world view when you earn an Associate of Arts in Liberal Arts major from Southern New Hampshire University.
 An associate of arts degree can be a meaningful milestone on your journey toward a college degree or a springboard into the working world.
 Graduates with associates degrees in liberal arts are eligible for entry-level administrative and managerial positions in a wide range of fields - from business to social services, retail and more.

 Your associate degree coursework in liberal arts at SNHU will expose you to a broad range of topics and help you develop skills that will be of great value both in the workplace and in furthering your education, among them: